Hendrik-Jacobs/Cutting_Optimizer_v1.1/README.md

 ------------------------------------------------------------------------------------------------

-This software helps you to find the best way to cut 1D and 2D objects.
+This software helps you to find the best way to cut 1D and 2D objects (Rectangular shapes only).

 You you find more information how it works in the HelpTexts.cs file.